linuxdeepin/deepin-manual/manual-assets/personal/dde/en_US/index.md

 ### Use AI Assistant

-AI Assistant is pre-programmed by the system, supporting voice and text input, information search, operation instructions, etc. With it, you can adjust system volume and screen brightness, and switch on/off power saving mode, WiFi or Blurtooth.
+AI Assistant is pre-programmed by the system, supporting voice and text input, information search, operation instructions, etc. With it, you can adjust system volume and screen brightness, and switch on/off power saving mode, WiFi or Bluetooth.

 > ![notes](icon/notes.svg)Notes: Voice dictation, voice reading, translation and other functions of desktop AI Assistant are available only after you activate the system.
 When you run AI Assistant for the first time, a private agreement window pops up.
 After you agree with it, you can use functions such as voice dictation, voice reading, translation and others normally.